 - child support and child maintenance matters are primarily handled by Victoria Legal Aid in-house lawyers

-- we expect lawyers to issue proceedings in the lowest court with appropriate jurisdiction to hear the matter
+- VLA expect lawyers to issue proceedings in the lowest court with appropriate jurisdiction to hear the matter

-- we expect that costs orders will be sought where appropriate.
+- VLA expect that costs orders will be sought where appropriate.
 This is a condition under certain grants.

 Notes on how to apply for legal assistance